KL to Taiping Transport

 KL to Taiping by Train:

-KLIA Ekspres (ERL) – KLIA <to/from> KL Sentral Schedule Times at 15 / 20 interval KLIA Express
+KLIA Ekspres (ERL) – KLIA <to/from> KL Sentral Schedule Times at 20 minutes interval

-Note: Passengers are required to change train at KL Sentral
+- Passengers are required to change to KTM / ETS train service at KL Sentral in order to proceed your journey to Taiping

-KL Sentral to Taiping by ETS train takes approximately 3 hours and 30 minutes.
+Duration: KL Sentral to Taiping station takes 2 hours 45 minutes ~ 3 hours 21 minutes.

 KL to Taiping by Bus: